 This data item assists with administration of the collection.
 For example, it assists the AIHW to track changes in agencies over collection periods.
 It may also be available to researchers if appropriate to their projects, agreed by the AIHW Ethics Committee and all jurisdictions.

 Geographical location of service delivery outlet

-Technical name: Service delivery outlet - geographic location, code (ASGC 2007) NNNNN METeOR identifier: 362295 Registration status: Health, Standard 05/02/2008 Definition: Geographical location of a site from which a health/community service is delivered, as represented by a code.
-Data Element Concept: Service delivery outlet - geographic location
+Technical name: Service delivery outlet - geographic location, code (ASGC health/community service is delivered, as represented by a code.